psaikido/hugle.uk/content/suttas/sn1/50-puggala.md

 ---
-title: "SN 3.21 Puggala Sutta: Persons"
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+bannerTitle: Pali Canon Anthology
+title: 4 Kinds of Persons
+type: suttas/sn1
 ---

+#### SN 3.21 Puggala Sutta: Persons

 The Buddha talks with King Pasenadi and tells him "There are four types of people in the world.
 What four?

 The person who goes from darkness to darkness.